Roxoutthere/MarkdownMonster/README.md

 <img src="Art/MarkdownMonster_Github.jpg" width=600 />

-Markdown Monster is an easy to use and extensible **Markdown Editor**, **Viewer** and **Weblog Publisher** for Windows.
+Markdown Monster (MM) is an easy to use and extensible **Markdown Editor**, **Viewer** and **Weblog Publisher** for Windows.
 Our goal is to provide the best Markdown specific editor for Windows and make it as easy as possible to create Markdown documents.
-We provide a core editor and previewer, and a number of non-intrusive helpers to help embed content like images, links, tables, code and more into your documents with minimal effort.
+We provide a core editor and previewer, and ~~a number of~~ non-intrusive ~~helpers~~ assistance to help embed content like images, links, tables, code and more into your documents with minimal effort.

 * [See what's new](https://github.com/RickStrahl/MarkdownMonster/blob/main/Changelog.md)
 * [License](#license)